joinerda/joinerda.github.io/_posts/2018-11-23-GameObject-Communication.md

 What we are going to do initially is create a string of Body objects, all in a row.
 Each of these objects will have a link to objects on the right and left, which we will set in the editor.
 Our leftmost and rightmost object will be fixed in place, and all of them will be modeled to move as if connected in line by a series of springs.
 Each object will move as an oscillator, as in the last blog, but the spring forces will be determined by a relaxed length of each spring and by the position of the objects to the left and right.

 This will allow us to see one method of creating a model in unity, where each instance of an object has its own rules for recognizing its surroundings and interacting with them.
 This approach has strengths and weaknesses.
 On the plus side, it's easy to think of objects as "objects" in the computer science sense using this approach, and to think of the rules that individual objects follow.
-However, it may not be as efficient as keeping a seperate numerical model that we simply attach objects to for the purposes of visualization.
+However, it may not be as efficient as keeping a separate numerical model that we simply attach objects to for the purposes of visualization.
 This can be a good way to get started, and you can rethink how you structure your models when you find that efficiency has become more important.

 Double click your Body script (or whatever you chose to call it) to open it.
 To begin with, let's have each object store a variable for other objects to the left and right.
-We will mke these variables public, so that they are visuble to the editor and we can set them in the editor.
+We will make these variables public, so that they are visible to the editor and we can set them in the editor.
 We will make these variables of type GameObject as we are going to store the actual game object in unity attached to the left or right.
 Set the initial value to null so that we can have a default case be no objects attached, useful for knowing which objects are at the end.

 ```
 using System.Collections;